mob-logo

 See Who Wins

-Our AI will simulate a 3 round match between the Tibetan Mastiff and the Alabai.
+Our AI fight will simulate a 3 round match between the Tibetan Mastiff and the Alabai.
 It considers each Animal's size, strength, and natural predatory behaviors.
 As in nature, each match is unique, and the outcome can vary.

 View More Matches